Selangor Traditional Food Gastronomical Delights

 From traditional local delicacies, the kuih to the Taiwanese famous Bubble tea, from Chinese conventional Bak Kut Teh to Indian famous Banana Leaf Rice, you will always find something to satisfy your taste buds.

-If you are craving some good kampung food, you will be interested in these traditional cuisines, suggested by Tourism Selangor.
+If you crave some good kampung food, you will be interested in these traditional cuisines, suggested by Tourism Selangor.

 Pecal Sayur is a blanched vegetable salad with spicy peanut sauce.

-As a shared appetizer, this dish is known as Gado-Gado in Indonesia and is found just about anywhere in Selangor.
+This dish is known as Gado-Gado in Indonesia and is found just about anywhere in Selangor as a shared appetizer.